-He has served as peer reviewer for: Architecture and Culture; Archivio Studio Urbani e Regionali; Cities; Journal of Place Management and Development; Journal of Cultural Heritage Management and Sustainable Development; Journal of Rural Studies; Landscape Research; Metu Journal of the Faculty of Architecture; Territorio; Town Planning Review.
-He has served as Expert Evaluator for the Research Executive Agency of the European Commission (H2020).
+He has served as peer reviewer for: Architecture and Culture; Archivio Studio Urbani e Regionali; Cities; Journal of Place Management and Development; Journal of Cultural Heritage Management and Sustainable Development; Journal of Rural Studies; Landscape Research; Metu Journal of the Faculty of Architecture; Territorio; Town Planning Review, International Planning Studies.
+He regularly serves as Expert Evaluator for the Research Executive Agency of the European Commission (H2020).

 Best paper award at the 5th International Forum on Urbanism (IFoU) in Singapore (2011) and Second Prize of Outstanding Research Paper Award, 8th Academic Conference on Social Science of Suzhou, China (2015).
 The participatory design workshop organised in Shuang Wan Cun, Wujiang District, has been shortlisted as finalist for the '2015 Asian Townscape Award' of UN-HABITAT, Asia and the Pacific Office, and later on selected as best practice of implementation of the UNESCO HUL Approach.